dfcastellanos/MEPLS/doc/tutorial/step5.md

 The current configuration of slip thresholds and local stress tensors defines the initial system's configuration during the AQS simulation.
-However, since we consider the AQS a process separated from sample preparation, we clean the current macroscale record.
+However, since we consider the AQS a process separated from sample preparation (i.e., the creep simulation), we clean the current macroscale record.
 In this way, we start measuring the macroscale strain from zero.

+@note since afterward we will perform an AQS simulation, it is understood that here, as part of the transition between protocols, we also reduce the material's temperature enough as to fulfill the criterion for athermal deformation given in @ref Step3.
+What the new temperature is does not matter, as long as the criterion is fulfilled.

 Currently, the solver operates in stress-controlled mode.
 However, we want to perform the AQS under strain-controlled conditions.
-We can change that in the existing solver bypassing
+We can change that in the existing solver passing
 @ref mepls::elasticity_solver::ControlMode::strain to
-@ref mepls::elasticity_solver::LeesEdwards<dim>::set_control_mode.
+@ref mepls::elasticity_solver::LeesEdwards<dim>::set_control_mode().
 Since the driving mode have changed, the local stress change per unit load increment is now different.
-Thus, we need to call @ref mepls::element::calculate_ext_stress_coefficients to inform the elements about this.
+Thus, we need to call @ref mepls::element::calculate_ext_stress_coefficients() again to inform the elements about this change.

 ```cpp
     // in the AQS, we start measuring the macroscale strain from zero